Chris-Tollan/ClosestToZero/README.md

 ### User Stories

 - The user wants to enter a number of temperatures to establish which is closest to zero.
 - The user wants to be able to easily understand and use the application.
 - The user wants the results to be displayed in a manner which is clear to understand and visualize.

 ## Design and Planning

 - For this project I wrote down on a notepad what was required as outlined in the above brief.
 I then broke this down into sections to complete.
     - Firsty I decided to deveolp a UI using HTML consisting of a clear statement of what the application does, an area where the user can input values, a button to display the results and an area where a bar chart displaying the users inputed values can be shown.
-    - I then decided to used javascript to -
+    - I then decided to use javascript to -
         1. Get the user input and convert to an array.
         2. Handle invalid input.
         3. Find the closest number to zero.